NHamata/blog-demo/README.md

 This is a Blog application built with a microservice architecture.
 The event broker is scratch built.
 This project serves as an indepth exploration to the implementation of a microservice application, hence the inline comment and notes.

-It requires skaffold, docker, kubernetes, in the appropriate packages for you operating system.
+It requires skaffold, docker, kubernetes, in the appropriate packages for your operating system.

-In order to run use the command in the root directory:
+In order to run this application use the command in the root directory:

 ```skaffold dev```